Book today and get 5% discount off the tour price. Find out more

 Travelling along the rugged Atlantic Coastline we drive through the seaside village of Hout Bay and along the dramatic Chapman's Peak drive.
 We head into Table Mountain National Park at Cape Point to explore this open, Fynbos vegetation covered reserve beside the sea.
 Then we return to our hotel via the coastal route along the Indian Ocean, passing quaint coastal settlements, sandy beaches and rocky shores.

-We overnight at a modern and comfortable lodge located at the V&A Waterfront (or similar accommodation).
+We overnight at a comfortable lodge located at the V&A Waterfront (or similar accommodation).

 Our first stop is in an off-the-beaten-track Karoo town called Calvinia, located at the foot of the Hantam Mountain Range.
 Historic Calvina lies on the Oorlogskloof River in the semi-arid Great Karoo area of South Africa.